 Many inexperienced advisors and agents often recommend benefits that are far more than what you need.
 This is another reason to seek the help of a qualified and trusted specialist.

-A Long-Term Care Insurance specialist can guide you to find the right coverage at the right cost.
-Remember, since premiums can vary over 100% for the same coverage this is very important.
-Don't spend more money than what you need to in order to protect income and assets from the financial costs and burdens of aging.
+A qualified Long-Term Care Insurance specialist can guide you to find the right coverage at the best value.
+Remember, since premiums can vary over 100% for the same coverage, this is very important.
+Don't spend more money than you need to protect income and assets from the financial costs and burdens of aging.

 The underwriting rules that each insurance company uses vary between companies.
-Your health history, as well as other factors including your family history, will be considered in the underwriting process.
+Your health history and other factors, including your family history, will be considered in the underwriting process.
 Underwriting impacts not only your ability to obtain coverage but your premium as well.

 Most plans include special "riders" to consider, and which will certainly affect your premium, including various inflation options and shared spousal benefits for spouses/partners.
 These vary from company to company.

-Short-Term or limited duration plans have smaller benefits but generally, have less conservative underwriting requirements.
-They will also consider new applicants at older ages.
-These generally use the same trigger for benefits as traditional tax-qualified plans use.
+Short-Term or limited duration plans have smaller benefits but generally have less conservative underwriting requirements.
+They will also consider new applicants at older ages, and they generally use the same trigger for benefits as traditional tax-qualified plans utilize.

 Asset-based or so-called "hybrid" policies are now also popular with some people.
-These are life insurance policies with a rider for long-term care services.
-Some are just an acceleration of the death benefit and require you to be terminal in addition to the normal triggers for care.
+These are life insurance or annuity policies with a rider for long-term care services, and some policies are just an acceleration of the death benefit.

-They fall into two categories, either a Section 7702B policy or a 101(g) policy.
-Generally, you want to avoid a policy with a Section 101(g) chronic illness rider when planning for long-term care.
+Asset-based 'hybrid' policies fall into either a Section 7702B policy or a 101(g) policy.
+Generally, you want to avoid a policy with a Section 101(g) chronic illness rider when planning long-term care.

-The best plans are fully comprehensive long-term care policies included in a life insurance policy or annuity.
-Normally, you get money from the policy in one of three ways, you require long-term care, pass-away, or surrender the policy and get the cash value.
+One benefit for qualified Hybrid Long-Term Care policies is you will either receive benefits for long-term care OR a death benefit.
+Typically, you get money from the policy in one of three ways, you require long-term care, pass-away, or surrender the policy and get the cash value.

 These plans usually feature a single premium, although some can be paid in five, ten, twenty years, even annually with some companies.

 The best time to obtain coverage is in your 40s or 50s when you still enjoy youth and good health.
-However, affordable options are available at older ages but be sure you seek the assistance of a specialist who represents the major companies.
+However, affordable options are available at older ages but be sure you seek help from a specialist representing the major companies.